-With safety out of the way—but always in mind—before you can start your journey into marksmanship, you have to know how you hold a pistol.
+With safety out of the way—but always in mind—before you can start your journey into marksmanship, you must know how you hold a pistol.
 If you don’t grip the pistol hard enough or in the right location, you’ll miss the area you want to hit.
 Of course, there’s always a chance you will get lucky, but no one wants to leave hitting the target to chance.
-When you grip your pistol, do it like you mean it.
+So when you grip your pistol, do it like you mean it.
 Hold it tight with the webbing between your thumb and pointer finger as high up into the pistol grip as possible, trying not to leave any space.
-Keep in mind, while you need a very firm grip, don’t grip it so hard that you’re shaking, this will cause an entirely new set of problems.
+Keep in mind, while you need a very firm grip, don’t grip it so hard that you’re shaking; this will cause an entirely new set of problems.
 Your goal is to support the weapon, not squeeze it so hard it pops out of your hand like a wet bar of soap.

 Another good rule of thumb is to slightly lock your dominant—hand pulling the trigger—wrist forward.
 This will keep you from “limp wristing” it.
 If you do this, you could cause your pistol not to fire.
 The slide won’t lock back, and while you know you have a full magazine and one in the chamber, nothing will happen.
-Sometimes, the pistol will fire, but a new round won’t be chambered; yet the slide will return to its normal position, giving you the illusion that a round was chambered
+Sometimes, the pistol will fire, but a new round won’t be chambered; yet the slide will return to its normal position, giving you the illusion that a round was chambered.

 With your non-dominant hand, you’re going to wrap all four fingers around the fingers of your dominant hand.
-Don’t grip too hard, this can cause you to pull the pistol down and make you hit low on the target.
+Don’t grip too hard; this can cause you to pull the pistol down and make you hit low on the target.
 Next, place your week hand thumb below your dominant thumb.
-Thumb placement can be up to the shooter’s comfort and level of experience, but whatever you do, don’t cross you weak hand’s thumb behind the dominant hand’s thumb.
+Thumb placement can be up to the shooter’s comfort and level of experience, but whatever you do, don’t cross your weak hand’s thumb behind the dominant hand’s thumb.
 This could lead to serious injury when the slide cycles.
 Trust us, this is a mistake you’ll never make twice, and if you listen to us, hopefully, you won’t make it at all.